mseminatore/TeslaJS/README.md

 An installable module for 'npm' will be provided in the future.

+You can install from the github source.
+Either download and unzip the source or clone the repository.
+Then from the root level of the library directory

+    npm install

+# Interfaces

+The TeslaJS library provides the following methods:

+    setLogLevel() - sets the level of debug logging login() - authenticate with Tesla servers and retrieve the OAuth token logout() - invalidate the OAuth tokens for the given credentials vehicles() - retrieve a list of the vehicles and option data associated with the OAuth token

+	** Calls for a given vehicle id **

+	vehicleState() - retrieve the vehicle_state data
+	climateState() - retrieve the climate_state data
+	driveState() - retrieve the drive_state data
+	chargeState() - retrieve the charge_state data
+	guiSettings() - retrieves the GUI settings
+	mobileEnabled() - returns whether mobile access is enabled honkHorn() - honks the horn
+	flashLights() - flashes the headlights
+	startCharge() - initiates a charging session
+	stopCharge() - terminates a charging session
+	openChargePort() - opens the charge port
+	setChargeLimit() - sets the charge limit to a specific amount chargeStandard() - set the charge limit to 90% chargeMaxRange() - sets the charge limit to 100% doorLock() - locks the doors
+	doorUnlock() - unlocks the doors
+	climateStart() - turn on the HVAC system climateStop() - turn off the HVAC system sunRoofControl() - put the sunroof into a specific state sunRoofMove() - open the sunroof to a specific percent setTemps() - set the driver and passenger temperature set points remoteStartDrive() - enables remote starting of the car openTrunk() - open the trunk or frunk wakeUp() - attempt to wake a sleeping vehicle setValetMode() - set/reset valet mode
+	startStreaming() - initiate a streaming data session

+The library also exports the following constants:

+	streamingPortal - the URI for the streaming API portal portal - the URI for the OAuth-based API portal API_CALL_LEVEL - log all API calls
+	API_RETURN_LEVEL - log all API calls and completions API_LOG_ALL - highest level of logging

+Most of the APIs take both an **options** parameter and an optional **callback** function.
+The **options** parameter must always contain a member called **authToken** that contains the OAuth token returned from a successfull **login()**.
+For all APIs that act on a specific vehicle the **options** parameter must also contain a **vehicleID** member that contains the long vehicle ID value returned from a successful call to **vehicles()**.

 # Samples

 Several samples are provided in the Examples directory.
 These demonstrate some basic usage scenarios for